yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/ReferencesToSequences.txt

 .. image:: Figures/refdiag2.png
    :alt: List illustration

 In one case, ``a`` and ``b`` refer to two different string objects that have the same value.
 In the second case, they refer to the same object.
 Remember that an object is something a variable can refer to.

 We already know that objects can be identified using their unique identifier.
 We can also test whether two names refer to the same object using the *is* operator.
 The *is* operator will return true if the two references are to the same object.
 In other words, the references are the same.
 Try our example from above.

-.. activecode:: chp09_is1
+.. ipython:: python

     a = "banana"
     b = "banana"

-    print(a is b)
+    a is b

 The answer is ``True``.
 This tells us that both ``a`` and ``b`` refer to the same object, and that it is the second of the two reference diagrams that describes the relationship.
 Since strings are *immutable*, Python optimizes resources by making two names that refer to the same string value refer to the same object.

 This is not the case with lists.
 Consider the following example.
 Here, ``a`` and ``b`` refer to two different lists, each of which happens to have the same element values.

-.. activecode:: chp09_is2
+.. ipython:: python

     a = [81, 82, 83]
     b = [81, 82, 83]

-    print(a is b)
+    a is b

-    print(a == b)
+    a == b

 The reference diagram for this example looks like this: